TheGreatfpmK/CAV23-POMDP-benchmark/README.md

 ./experiments/benchmark.sh
 ```

-The evaluating script has additional options (described below) that allow you to reproduce subsets of results presented in the paper.
-As a quick start, try option `-1` to reproduce Table 2, it should take about 5 minutes:
+The evaluating script has additional options (described below) that allow you to replicate subsets of results presented in the paper.
+As a quick start, try option `-1` to replicate Table 2, it should take about 5 minutes:
 ```
 ./experiments/benchmark.sh -1
 ```
 The output is created in `/synthesis/paynt/experiments/output`, which is mounted to `$PWD/output` on the host device.
-In particular, file `results/table2/table2-models-info.pdf` will contain the reproduced Table 2.
+In particular, file `results/table2/table2-models-info.pdf` will contain the replicated Table 2.

 You can exit the container via `exit` or `^D`.
 Upon finishing your review, you can remove the image from the Docker environment using:
 ```